Update on my Italian real estate basket after eight years

 ** Benchmark is the MSCI ACWI (All Country World Index) gross total return index in euro’s

-As a new years resolution I’m planning to increase my blogging frequency going forward.
-Given the incredible low bar I have set for myself in 2022 I’m confident that this is a new years resolution I can keep… I hope my readers had a good 2022 as well, and I would like to wish everybody a happy, healthy and prosperous 2023!
+I hope my readers had a good 2024 as well, and I would like to wish everybody a happy, healthy and prosperous 2025!

 Disclosure

-Author is long most of the stuff in the performance attribution graph
+Author is long most of the stuff mentioned in the performance attribution graph

 Disclosure